 Also featured in:

 This sprawling Williamsburg roastery and cafe is an outpost of a coffee roaster in Bogota, Colombia.
-All its raw beans arrive straight from Colombia days after it’s harvested, which makes for some of the freshest coffee around.
-The space has plenty of seating, but even on the busiest days, there are probably going to be more plants than people.
-Devoción also has locations in Downtown Brooklyn, Dumbo, and Flatiron.
+The company prides itself on serving a fresh cup of coffee, and it claims that its raw beans arrive from Colombia within days of being harvested.
+Devoción also has locations in Downtown Brooklyn, Dumbo, Flatiron, and Midtown.

 Also featured in:

-A bright and airy sky-lit warehouse decorated with potted plants, Sey Coffee feels more West Coast than middle Bushwick.
+A bright and airy sky-lit warehouse decorated with potted plants, Sey Coffee feels more West Coast than Bushwick.
 But it’s more than just a pretty space.
-Sey is regarded as one of the better micro roasters in NYC.
-Founders Tobin Polk and Lance Schnorenberg favor a light, clean Nordic-style flavor profile so highly regarded by the coffee cognoscenti.
+Sey is regarded as one of the better microroasters in NYC.
+Founders Tobin Polk and Lance Schnorenberg favor a light, clean Nordic-style flavor profile highly regarded by the coffee cognoscenti.

 Villager is an ambitious coffee shop masquerading as a laid-back neighborhood cafe.
-During the pandemic, the business opened on a quiet side street on the border of Prospect and Crown Heights: It now has a following that extends beyond those neighborhoods.
-The draw is a thoughtful selection of coffee beans sourced from roasters like Sey, also on this list, and Dayglow, a Los Angeles coffee company that’s opening soon in Brooklyn.
+During the pandemic, the business opened on a quiet side street in Prospect Heights: It now has a following outside of the neighborhood.
+The draw is a thoughtful selection of coffee beans sourced from roasters like Sey, based in Bushwick, and Dayglow, a coffee company from Los Angeles.

-Cousins Ali Suliman and Hakim Sulaimani launched Yafa Cafe in 2019 to spotlight Yemeni coffee culture in Sunset Park.
-Nearly three years later, it’s still going strong as a neighborhood cornerstone where the Yemeni-rooted food is just as good as the assortment of coffees.
-The cousins also started to roast an in-house line of coffee during the pandemic, offering blends and Yemeni single-origin roasts for sale at the shop and online.
+Cousins Ali Suliman and Hakim Sulaimani opened Yafa Cafe in 2019 to spotlight Yemeni coffee culture in Sunset Park.
+It’s still going strong as a neighborhood cornerstone where the Yemeni-rooted food is just as good as the assortment of coffees.
+The cousins also started to roast an in-house line of coffee during the pandemic, offering blends and Yemeni single-origin roasts for sale from the shop.